B-Jones-RFD/sp-rest-connect/README.md

 # sp-rest-connect

 Use SharePoint Rest Services to interact with lists and document libraries.
 I got tired of rewriting these for work projects.
+Still building and not ready for use.

 ## Prerequisites